 Enjoy the Shade of Three Hundred Year Old Trees

-Held under the cool shade canopy of 300 year old oak trees that stood on this site back in 1715; the inaugural Vero Beach Pirate Fest will be comprised of historical and living history reenactments, various themed and supporting vendors, interactive games, costume contests and activities, treasure hunts, live music, mermaids and entertainment for all ages.
+Held under the cool shade canopy of 300 year old oak trees that stood on this site back in 1715; this year's Vero Beach Pirate Fest will feature historical and living history reenactments, various themed and supporting vendors, interactive games, a Little Buccaneer Kid's Zone, costume contests and activities, treasure hunts, live music, mermaids and entertainment for all ages.
 It will also showcase exhibits of art, authentic weaponry, artifacts and treasure displays by world famous treasure hunters, artists and authors in a 3-day, family-friendly environment for all ages.

 Beneath these mighty oaks, you can browse the works and wares of some of the finest pirate themed and maritime artists from across the region, as well as that of period correct merchants, nautical, tropical and retail vendors in addition to a great selection of food and beverage.